Medical expert of the article

 Overdose

-- Hypoglycemia: This is the most serious and common side effect of overdose of sulfonylureas, including glibenclamide.
-Symptoms may include fasting, trembling, loss of consciousness, irregular heartbeat, nervousness and even seizures.
+- Hypoglycemia: This is the most serious and common side effect of overdosing on sulfonylureas, including glibenclamide.
+Symptoms may include hunger, tremors, loss of consciousness, irregular heartbeat, nervousness, and even seizures.

 - Acid-dependent metabolic acidosis: This is a potentially dangerous complication of metformin overdose.
-Symptoms include deep and rapid respiratory failure, drowsiness, weakness, abdominal pain and vomiting.
+Symptoms include profound and rapid respiratory failure, drowsiness, weakness, abdominal pain, and vomiting.

-- Other side effects: May include headache, dizziness, nausea, vomiting, diarrhea, and various problems with the heart and central nervous system.
+- Other side effects: May include headache, dizziness, nausea, vomiting, diarrhea, and various disturbances in the functioning of the heart and central nervous system.

 Interactions with other drugs